AI

 2pm-6pm: Round-robin between both providers

-Result: zero downtime, the agent always responds, and your effective token capacity is nearly doubled.
+Result: Zero downtime, the agent always responds, and your effective token capacity is nearly doubled.

 Important Notes